 Weaknesses: - While in wolf form, the werewolf has no inherent sanity, and will react the same way an ordinary wolf might. - After a werewolf has undergone the Blood Right, successfully bitten someone, and transformed back, they will be in an extremely weak state for up to a month.
 This fact prevents most werewolves from simply going out and infecting everyone. - After a person has been bitten by the werewolf, unlike vampirism, it is possible to seek a physician and receive a cure, as long as it is done within a certain amount of time.

 Other notes: - There are several different varieties of werewolf, all of which have slightly varying characteristics. - Common werewolf: Well over 95% of werewolf populations.
 See above. - Hellish werewolf: These typically stand about five feet tall following transformation, and use a form of blood magic to lay waste to whatever they happen to be attacking.
 Created when a common werewolf is struck by dark magic, particularly that of pixies or dark wizards. - Vampiric werewolf: These are weak and sickly beasts, indeed.
 Upon transforming, the wolves will appear mangy and skeletal, and will often not stand more than a few feet tall.
-Occurs when a vampire bites a werewolf (not the other way around). - Mythic werewolf: Every time these creatures are struck by moonlight, they transform.
+Occurs when a vampire bites a werewolf (not the other way around). - Mythic werewolf: Every time these creatures are struck by moonlight, they transform (once per night).
 Rather than shifting between sentient race and wolf, though, they simply transform into something.
 They might transform from an aqahartis into a wolf, then the next night transform into an elf.
 In this process, they can change genders, size, almost nothing is off-limits.
 There are even reports of mythic werewolves temporarily transforming into gods.
 However, because of the inherent danger of transforming into something edible and being killed before regaining sentience (or transforming into a creature that can't survive in their current habitat), most mythic werewolves take extreme care to avoid stepping outside at night under any circumstances.
 It is unknown how these creatures are formed, though the influence of Dararma is suspected.